eliasmagn/msm8953-chota/readme.md

 restored so the charger returns to its prior behavior without manual intervention.
 A dedicated mutex guards these transitions so concurrent sysfs writes and notifier callbacks cannot desynchronize the hardware sequencing.
+If any of the underlying register writes fail during these transitions, the regulator enable/disable callbacks now return the hardware error so OTG consumers immediately know that sourcing or sinking could not be applied.

 ### Device tree properties